Julieta Venegas: 2019 – present: La Enamorada and Tu Historia

-Venegas released her conceptual album, "La Enamorada" on November 22, 2019.
+Venegas debuted her conceptual album "La Enamorada" on November 22, 2019, showcasing her innovative blend of musical styles and storytelling prowess.

-Remezcla selected her song “Caminar Sola” as Number One in their list of Best Indie & Alt-Rock Songs of 2022.
-It is from her 2022 album Tu Historia.
+Remezcla recognized Venegas' song "Caminar Sola" as the top entry in their list of Best Indie & Alt-Rock Songs of 2022.
+Featured on her album "Tu Historia," this accolade underscores Venegas' prominence in the music industry.

 Legacy

 According to Billboard "Venegas has maintained one of the most consistent yet understated careers since her solo debut, Aquí, more than two decades ago.
 A pioneer whose music and image have broken Latina stereotypes, Venegas has forged a path between Latin alternative and pop music, and supported the cresting of a strong wave of Mexican female artists."
 The Los Angeles Times praised "Her lyrics of wounded idealism and wrecked love affairs [which] extend a rich Mexican tradition of popular music imbued in bitter fatalism."
 While The Atlantic described her as having "a signature sound unlike anything else in the Latin charts."
 The website Medium wrote of Venegas, "She has a knack for stirring melodies, haunting harmonies and compelling rhythms.
 Her cunning lyrics work well as poetry but even better as song, running the thematic gamut from dense introspection to earnest simplicity."
 Time described Julieta Venegas as "the Frida Kahlo of rock 'n' roll."

 Venegas was awarded the Master of Latin Music Award by Berklee College.
 She was the inaugural speaker in the USC Annenberg Distinguished Lecture Series on Latin American Art and Culture.

 In 2012, Rolling Stone ranked her album Bueninvento third in its list of "The 10 Greatest Latin Rock Albums of All Time".

 Natalia Lafourcade has cited Venegas as a major influence and described her as "my heaviest teacher."
 Ximena Sariñana has also credited Venegas as an influence in her sound.
 Among musician fans of hers include Zayra Alvarez, Nelly Furtado, Tania Libertad, Prince and Enrique Bunbury.